Palai, Malakand

 Palai is an administrative unit, known as Union council, of Malakand District in the Khyber Pakhtunkhwa province of Pakistan.
 It is renowned for its blood-red oranges due to the rich and well-drained soil found there.

-Palai is also said to be the birthplace of Pushto folktale characters Adam Khan and Durkhani.
+Palai is also said to be the birthplace of Pushto folktale characters Adam Khan and Durkhani.The most prominent and leading figures of this village are Khan Sarbuland khan and Mashar Saeed Khan.

 Palai is a large union council in Malakand with six lovely villages.
 It covers a beautiful area from Kohi Barmol to Buner, including Banjer Baba, a popular spot for tourists.
 Palai is next to Thana, Malakand, near Chirat Ghar, known for its stunning chinar trees and Geerband waterfall.

 The Swat Motorway runs through Palai, making it one of the prettiest parts of the route.
 Two famous tunnels of the motorway are found here.

-Palai is emerging as an educational hub, home to Government Degree College Palai, led by Principal Dr. Faiz Talab Khan, alongside other schools and colleges in the region.
+Palai is emerging as an educational hub, home to Government Degree College Palai, led by Principal Janger Khan, alongside other schools and colleges in the region.

 The area is celebrated for the warmth and hospitality of its people, creating a welcoming haven for visitors.